-

 • Environmental control : assess and reduce the presence of phenol in wastewater and industrial effluents.

-• Material safety : check the compliance of plastics and food packaging with European regulations (Regulation (EU) No. 10/2011).
+• Materials safety : check the conformity of plastics and food packaging to European regulations (Regulation (EU) No 10/2011).

-• Industrial quality : ensuring control of phenol-based resins and glues.
+• Industrial quality : ensuring control of phenol-based resins and adhesives.

 • Hygiene and disinfection : control disinfectant formulations containing phenol.

-Phenol dosage can be combined with other tests for a more complete view of the quality and safety of materials:
+Phenol analysis can be combined with other tests for a more comprehensive view of material quality and safety:

-Phenol is classified as a hazardous substance in the European Water Directive (2008/105/EC) and must be monitored in industrial effluents.
-In the food contact materials sector, its use is strictly regulated by Regulation (EU) No. 10/2011.
+Phenol is classified as a hazardous substance in the European Water Framework Directive (2008/105/EC) and must be monitored in industrial effluents.
+In the food contact materials sector, its use is strictly regulated by Regulation (EU) No 10/2011.

-Compliance with these regulations requires manufacturers to implement regular analytical controls in order to avoid any non-compliance, protect consumers and guarantee the durability of materials placed on the market.
+Compliance with these regulations requires manufacturers to implement regular analytical controls to avoid any non-compliance, protect consumers and guarantee the durability of materials placed on the market.

-YesWeLab relies on a network of ISO 17025 accredited laboratories, selected for their expertise in physicochemical analyses and their compliance with COFRAC requirements.
-Each request is directed to the most suitable laboratory and method according to the matrix, guaranteeing reliable results that comply with international standards.
+is based on a network of ISO 17025 accredited laboratories, selected for their expertise in physicochemical analyses and their compliance with COFRAC requirements.
+Each request is directed to the most suitable laboratory and method based on the specific matrix, guaranteeing reliable results that conform to international standards.

 Thanks to our digital platform, manufacturers can easily manage their analytical needs: online requests, quick quotes, sample tracking, and centralized results.
 Since 2020, YesWeLab has supported numerous players in the polymer, environmental, and agri-food sectors.